OmniLayer/spec/README.md

 ### Participating in a Crowdsale

 Participating in a crowdsale is accomplished by sending coins to the crowdsale owner's address with the [Simple Send](#transfer-coins-simple-send) transaction.
 Use multiple Simple Send messages to make multiple purchases in the crowdsale.
-In order to participate in the crowdsale, the currency id must match the "Currency identifier desired" value in the crowdsale and each Simple Send message must be confirmed by the "Deadline" value in the crowdsale.
+In order to participate in the crowdsale, the currency id must match the "Currency identifier desired" value in the crowdsale and each Simple Send message must be confirmed by the "Deadline" value in the crowdsale or before the crowdsale is [manually closed](#close-a-crowdsale-manually).

-For divisible properties, the sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, to eight decimal places.
-For indivisible properties, the sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, rounded down to an integer number of tokens (with no fractional portion).
-The UI should accurately display the number of tokens that will be received.
+For divisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus the number of tokens calculated based on the "Early bird bonus %/week", to eight decimal places.

+For indivisible properties, the sending address will be credited with the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, plus the number of tokens calculated based on the "Early bird bonus %/week", rounded down to an integer number of tokens (with no fractional portion).

+The UI should accurately display the number of tokens that will be credited to the sending address.

 A few details are important to have here:

-+ If the transaction is not in the correct currency, no purchase will be made and no tokens will be received, but the Simple Send itself will complete if it is valid.
++ If the transaction is not in the correct currency, no purchase will be made and no tokens will be credited to the sending address, but the Simple Send itself will complete if it is valid.
 + Payments will be applied to whatever crowdsale is active at the time of confirmation if the currency specified matches the crowdsale's "Currency identifier desired".
-+ If the transaction is confirmed after the crowdsale deadline or if for any other reason no crowdsale is active, no purchase will be made and no tokens will be received, but the Simple Send itself will complete.
++ If the transaction is confirmed after the crowdsale deadline or if for any other reason no crowdsale is active, no purchase will be made and no tokens will be credited to the sending address, but the Simple Send itself will complete.
-+ Tokens received are immediately added to the available balance belonging to the sending address and can be spent or otherwise used by that address.
++ Tokens credited are immediately added to the available balance belonging to the sending address and can be spent or otherwise used by that address.

 ### Promote a property